a-ignatov-parc/grunt-video-slicer/README.md

 If `codecs` is specified as `codecs: 'json'`, then the video clip will be encoded to only `json` format.

 If `skip` is specified, then the section will be excluded from the converting batch.

+If `filters` are specified, then the video clip will be encoded with applied image filters.
+Available filters:

+1. `grayscale` – will turn video black and white.

 Example: